basho/basho_docs/content/riak/kv/3.0.3/learn/dynamo.md

 service.
 Typically seeds are fully functional nodes in the Dynamo ring.

 > To rectify these sorts of logical partitions, multiple Riak cluster changes
 > are configured as one batch.
-Any changes must first be viewed `riak-admin
+Any changes must first be viewed `riak admin
-> cluster plan`, then the changes are committed with `riak-admin cluster
+> cluster plan`, then the changes are committed with `riak admin cluster
 > commit`.
 The new ring state is gossiped.
 >
 > See _[The Node Join Process]_ for more.